Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/protocols/basicFollowsInterpretationProtocol.md

 This interpretation protocol receives an array of `pubkeys`, looks up the kind 3 note for each pubkey, and generates a rating for each follow with the `score` and `confidence` as provided in the parameters.
 This process is repeated (follows' follows, their follows, etc) as indicated by the `depth` parameter.

+Each rating puts the string: `notSpam` into the context field.

 ### naddr

 The naddr that contains all relevant information for this protocol, most notably the json schema (below): in progress